cortex-js/cortex-js.github.io/kb-compute-engine.md

 isLessEqual(other): boolean
 ```

-The numeric value of both expressions are compared.
+The value of both expressions are compared.

+If the expressions cannot be compared, return `undefined`

 ####### other